Dr Una McGahern

 NE1 7 RU

 I have been a Lecturer in Politics at Newcastle since September 2013.
-As a political ethnographer I am particularly interested in intersections between power, security and space.
-My research is interdisciplinary in nature and engages a range of methods to document hidden histories of violence as well as new and alternative spaces of interaction and contention on the margins of deeply divided societies.
-My main area of research focuses on Palestinians living in northern Israel (the Galilee and Haifa regions), though I am increasingly interested in exploring comparative dimensions of marginal mobilities in other regional contexts, particularly as they relate to 'spaces apart' both inside and outside cities.
+As a political ethnographer I am interested in local intersections of power, security and space in deeply divided societies.
+My research is interdisciplinary in nature and engages a range of methods to document hidden histories of violence as well as new and alternative spaces of contention in Israel-Palestine.
+I am particularly interested in examining the material effects of urban and interurban transport infrastructures in shaping ethnically-differentiated patterns of mobility, mobilisation and policing in northern Israel (primarily in the Nazareth, Haifa and Wadi Ara regions) and Jerusalem.

 - DPhil in Government and International Affairs (Durham University)